 Pink-hued mountains tower over patch-worked valleys of undulating vineyards that produce some of the finest wines in the world.
 Steeped in tradition with a rich history and culture, this magnificent area is a cosmopolitan hotspot for fine wining and dining.

-Visit the oak-lined streets of Stellenbosch, the heart of the wine industry and one of South Africa’s oldest and prettiest university towns, or venture further afield to the less well-known areas, such as Ceres, Elgin, McGregor, and Montagu, who are famed for their award-winning wines.
+Visit the oak-lined streets of Stellenbosch, the heart of the wine industry and one of South Africa’s oldest and prettiest university towns, or venture further afield to the less well-known areas, such as Ceres, Elgin, McGregor, and Montagu, all famed for their award-winning wines.